Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Stop going to the hardware store for milk!

-I honestly can’t remember the first time I came across this saying but it’s since turned into one of my very favorite sayings to share with my clients.
+I honestly can’t remember the first time I came across this saying but it’s since turned into one of my very favorite sayings to share with my therapy clients.

 “Stop going to the hardware store for milk” essentially means that at a certain point you have to realize that the thing you are trying to get from a particular source simply may not be possible and it would save you a world of frustration if you could only stop going to the wrong source for that thing you really need.